SirNate0/Archival/Archival/Archival.md

 	archive.CreateSeriesEntry('vec',x);
 ```

+Internally this is implemented by returning a `new Backend` that is used to create a new `Archive` wrapper, and the backend is responsible for managing the series behavior.

 #### Groups
 The backend must also support a group structure.
 In JSON, this would be a table.
 These are a collection of uniquely named values, which themselves may be basic values, Series, or Groups.
 This will be the principle usage for complex custom types (simpler types like Vector3 or a Color may prefer using a Series of floats or a string representaiton).
 The member variable names can be used as the group member names, perhaps converted to a more readable form (e.g. with spaces).
+For dynamic names, for example, a `HashMap<String, Color>` the backend exposes the option to read/write the series names to the archive, which the Archive exposes to the user.

+Internally this is implemented by returning a `new Backend` that is used to create a new `Archive` wrapper, and the backend is responsible for managing the group behavior.

-Note that the backend may modify the names to conform to backend-specific requirements (e.g. XML node name requirements).
+**Note** that the backend may modify the names to conform to backend-specific requirements (e.g. XML node name requirements).
 These modifications may not preserve similar names, e.g. variations of case, of spacing, and posibly of punctuation/hyphenation, though ideally that would be supported.
-For dynamic names, for example, a `HashMap<String, Color>` the backend exposes the option to read/write the series names to the archive, which the Archive exposes to the user.

 #### Extended Types
 Backends may have builtin support for other types beyond the ones listed above.
 For example, the Urho3D JSON interfaces support a Variant type, and it's XML interface suports VectorN types.
 Support for custom types is advertisized through virtual functions in the Backend interface, specifically through `virtual bool Supports(const CustomType& /*unused*/) = 0;` interfaces.
 Note that the parameter MUST actually be unused for correct functioning - it is not possible to conditionally support a CustomType (e.g. supporting a Vector3 iff it is finite) as the condition cannot be known symmetrically in reading and writing.
 The parameter is simply included so the compiler will select the correct overload.
 Given the intrusive nature of this change to the Archival library, it is recommended to simply create an `ArchiveValue` implementation that will handle the special case directly.
 The Backend includes a name by which it might be identified at run-time (in addition to the option of a `dynamic_cast`, so it is possible to specialize behavior for a given type per-backend in the user code.